Edge scaling limit of the spectral radius for random normal matrix ensembles at hard edge: Introduction and results

-We study random normal matrix ensembles with hard edge.
-By localizing a potential to the droplet, we obtain an eigenvalue system contained completely in the droplet.
-The localization of a potential is introduced in \cite{MR3056295}, a study of the two dimensional Coulomb gas and Laplacian growth.
-The hard edge Ginibre ensemble, which is the model case, was discussed in \cite{2014arXiv1410.4132A}.
-In this paper, we study scaling properties of the spectral radius for the Ginibre and the power case with hard edge by finding a suitable rescaling rate and giving a proof based on the Central limit theorem.
-We also prove the universality of this edge behavior for a radially symmetric subharmonic potential applying the Laplace method from \cite{MR3215627}.
+We study limiting behaviors of the spectral radius for power potentials beyond the Ginibre case by finding a suitable rescaling factor and giving a proof based on the central limit theorem.
+We also prove the universality of this edge behavior for a class of radially symmetric potentials by applying the Laplace method from \cite{MR3215627}.